 Living Room Colour Schemes: Cream & Green Living Room

 Finally cream is coming back into action and for good reason too.
-Could this living room be any more sophisticated?
+Could this living room colour scheme be any more sophisticated?
 It’s a hard ask.
 The chandelier dripping in crystals, the timeless trio of sofas, the mossy sage and olives and brindle hues – it’s all very, very elegant.
 Katharine Pooley marries a classic arrangement with modern touches (those coffee tables à la Jonathan Adler’s Jacques Cocktail Table) to stunning effect.